Oskage/labs/README.md

 # Repository to store laboratory works

-measuring_complexity - platform for measuring time complexity of different algorithmes simple_text_database - a couple of classes that demonstrate storing data in files in binary format, and some other logic
+measuring_complexity - platform for measuring time complexity of different algorithmes \n simple_text_database - a couple of classes that demonstrate storing data in files in binary format, and some other logic